hgs3/autodbg/README.md

 Q: Do I have to restart the debugger between test runs?

-A: No, when a test stops, you may leave the debugger running.
+A: No, when a test completes, you may leave the debugger running.

 ## Contributing